PoeticMediaLab/Lacuna/README.md

 git add remote origin https://github.com/PoeticMediaLab/LacunaStories.git
 ```

 Proceed with the installation process.
 Lacuna Stories will be automatically configured.
-You may encounter a few PHP notices at the last stage, which you can safely ignore.

 We highly recommend that you install [Drush](http://www.drush.org/en/master/) to help you manage updates to the site.
 We will assume Drush is available later in this document.